 The Middle School Science test is designed to measure the knowledge and competencies necessary for a beginning teacher of middle school science.
 Examinees have typically completed or nearly completed a bachelor’s degree program with appropriate coursework in science and education.
 The 125 selected-response questions include concepts, terms, phenomena, methods, applications, data analysis, and problem-solving in science, and include an understanding of the impact of science and technology on the environment and human affairs.
 This also includes the ability to integrate basic topics from chemistry, physics, life science, and Earth and space science, which are typically covered in introductory college-level courses in these disciplines, although some questions of a more advanced nature are included, because secondary school teachers must understand the subject matter from a more advanced viewpoint than that presented to their students.

 Taking the PRAXIS Middle School: Science exam can be a daunting task.
 Because its goal is to test your classroom readiness across the spectrum of content, it covers a lot of ground.
 This breadth can make it hard to know how to prepare.
-Luckily, if you understand how the test is organized and what it is testing, you will have no problem prepping for this test.
+Luckily, if you understand how the test is organized and what it is testing, you will have no problem prepping for this exam with our PRAXIS Middle School Science practice test.
 In order to cover everything needed to teach middle school science, the exam is broken into 6 categories.

 PRAXIS Middle School: Science

 The PRAXIS Middle School: Science exam in its entirety consists of 125 selected-response questions.
 The test is administered via computer.
 Because of this, there can be a variety in the style of questions that are asked.